moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_checks.md

 1. We should limit the maximum number of compliance frameworks a project can have.
 1. We should limit the maximum number of compliance requirements a framework can have.
 1. We should limit the maximum number of compliance checks a requirement can have.
-1. We should limit the maximum number of fields an internal expression can have.
+1. We should limit the maximum number of fields an expression can have.
 1. Without the above limitations it would be very easy for users to abuse our system leading to query timeouts and poor user experience.